wazuh/wazuh-documentation/source/cloud-service/account-billing/user-settings.rst

 Configure your login method
 ---------------------------

 You can log in to your `Wazuh Cloud Console <https://console.cloud.wazuh.com/>`_ using password-based login or Google Sign-In.

-- If you signed up for a Wazuh Cloud account using the password-based login, you can still log in with your Google account.
-You then have access to the Wazuh Cloud Console with both methods.
-To perform this action, click **Log in with Google** on the log in page of the Wazuh Cloud Console.

-- If you signed up using Google Sing-In, it is not possible to switch to the password-based login method.
+It is not possible to switch between them.